NVIDIA/framework-reproducibility/README.md

 ### Stock TensorFlow

-Version 1.14 of stock TensorFlow implements a reduced form of GPU determinism, which must be supplemented with a patch provided in this repo.
+Versions 1.14 and 1.15 of stock TensorFlow implement a reduced form of GPU determinism, which must be supplemented with a patch provided in this repo.
 The following Python code is running on a machine in which `pip` package `tensorflow-gpu=1.14.0` has been installed correctly and on which